tejaswini-1999/Customer-Segmentation/README.md

 ## 📌 Overview
-Customer behavior is constantly evolving, making it crucial for businesses to **segment their audience** effectively and analyze purchasing trends.
-This project applies machine learning techniques to segment customers based on spending patterns, demographics, and shopping behavior.
-By leveraging clustering and regression models, the project provides actionable insights to improve marketing strategies and enhance customer engagement.
+Customer behavior is constantly evolving, making it crucial for businesses to **segment their audience** effectively and **analyze purchasing trends**.
+This project applies **machine learning techniques** to segment customers based on spending patterns, demographics, and shopping behavior.
+By leveraging **clustering and regression models**, the project provides actionable insights to improve marketing strategies and enhance customer engagement.
 <br><br>